postmanlabs/labs-docs/src/pages/docs/publishing-your-api/publishing-your-docs.md

 Add listing details for your public documentation, including name, summary, description, and relevant tags.

 ![Listing Detail](https://assets.postman.com/postman-docs/listing-detail.jpg)

+> If you edit your published docs, the changes will not automatically be reflected in your API network or template listing, so you will need to update the details displayed at [explore.postman.com](https://explore.postman.com) manually.

 If you do not want to make your docs discoverable at this time, you can go ahead and publish then add them to the API Network or Postman Templates later.